Zaloog/FOW/Articles/Article_8_A_Single_Ton_of_Fun.md

 To set up [Union Seven] it takes quite a bit.
 But with the right cards, its possible on turn 2 or 3 already.

-## Zeus ,his Olympians and more support
+## Zeus, his Olympians and more support
 Zeus is the first Singleton Ruler, that got so much support cards, that we will not have problems filling his remaining deck slots with good cards.
 All of the Twelve Olympian God Resonators have a similar design, they have an Enter Ability and some more extra abilities if [Union Seven] is active.
 Also notice, that we are able to trigger most of the Non-[Union Seven] abilities of the Twelve Olympian Gods, when we reveal them with [Zeus] Enter ability,